Darynda Jones: Awards and reception

 The manuscript of First Grave on the Right won the 2009 Golden Heart Award for Best Paranormal Romance from Romance Writers of America, an award for manuscripts by unpublished authors.
-Her book Third Grave Dead Ahead was on The New York Times Best Seller list.
-NYTimes and USA Today Bestselling Author Darynda Jones has won numerous awards for her work, including a prestigious Golden Heart®, a Rebecca, two Hold Medallions, a RITA ®, and a Daphne du Maurier.
+Third Grave Dead Ahead was on The New York Times Best Seller list.
+Jones has won numerous other awards for her work, including a Rebecca, two Hold Medallions, and a Daphne du Maurier.